ashn-dot-dev/site/src/blog/2024-02-27-i-miss-being-an-amateur.md

-I Miss Being an Amateur
+I Miss Being An Amateur
 =======================

 > Do what you love, and you'll never work a day in your life.